liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

 The [Audience Targeting](https://www.liferay.com/marketplace/-/mp/application/43707761)
 application available in Liferay's Marketplace can be used to target content to specific audiences.
-You might want to make the next step and use the Content Targeting API.
+You might want to take the next step and use the Content Targeting API.
 For instance, you could list user segments in your own application or update a campaign when someone creates a calendar event.
 Using the Content Targeting API, you can unleash the power of Audience Targeting to